OUR MISSION

 Assertive Kids Programs

-Presently, the programs that are denoted with an asterisk are up and running, however, the others are quickly moving from the planning to active phase.
-(Click for New 2022 Programs)
+Presently, the programs that are denoted with an asterisk are up and running, however, the others are quickly moving from the development to active phase.
+This is not a comprehensive list of active programs.
+Please see footer links for more information on what else we’re presently doing in other areas of activity.

-*Clothing Drive for Kids – The Assertive Kids Foundation donates kids clothing directly to families with children.
-The economically disadvantaged, mothers fleeing domestic abuse, and political refugees have all received help.
-So far over $61,000 of kids clothing donated to families in the last year!
+*Clothing Drive for Kids – The Assertive Kids Foundation donates kids clothing directly to families with children, as well as to other local nonprofits and recognized community institutions that provide clothing directly to local families who could use the assistance.
+People who are economically disadvantaged, mothers fleeing domestic abuse, and political refugees have all received help.
+So far over $61,000 of kids clothing donated to families over time.
 (Click for Our Clothing Donations Activity Report)

-Homeless People’s Care Packages – It’s not fun being a person without a home.
-Even so, we can do our part to make life a little easier for others.
-Our Care packages are meant to do just that.
-While these do not solve the underlying issues that create homelessness, Care Packages can make life a tiny bit easier for at least a little while.
+Homeless People’s Care Packages – It’s not fun being a person without a home that is heated, has four solid walls, windows, a locking door, and a roof.
+Even so, we can do our part to make life a little easier for others whose homes are little more than alleyways or “spots.”
+Our Care packages are meant to help such people.
+While these Care Packages cannot possibly begin to address the underlying issues that have created mass-homelessness, Care Packages can make life a tiny bit easier for people living on the street in a few small, but meaningful ways, at for at least a little while.

 Assertiveness Workshops for Students – Teaching kids about assertiveness, aggressiveness, passivity, narcissism, toxic people, manipulation, tween/teen suicide & self-harm, respecting and caring others and oneself, balancing intuition and rational thought, and maintaining strong boundaries.
 And, of course, don’t forget bullying.